Are Catholics into the Bible?

 Of course we have to study privately and/or in groups also and the Church instructs us to do that.

 The Catholic Church protected the Bible across the ages until the Gutenberg press was invented.
 Century after century, Monks in Monasteries faithfully copied Scripture.
 They were incredibly accurate.
 We have a modern testimony to how accurate the Monks were when they copied the Bible.
 The "Dead Sea Scrolls" were discovered in 1947 and they date back to 200 BC.
 They contain Old Testament books such as Isaiah.
 They predate some of the Monk's copies by 1500 years.
 Yet the hand copied Bibles created by monks are almost identical to the Dead Sea Scrolls.
 This is remarkable given that the Monks were working from copies of copies.
 It would take each monk several years to copy one Bible and thousands of faithful Catholics dedicated their lives to this work.
-Catholics protected the Bible over the centuries of wars, famines, plaques, the fall of Rome, fires, and threats from all sides.
+Catholics protected the Bible over the centuries of wars, famines, plagues, the fall of Rome, fires, and threats from all sides.
 This was long before any other denomination existed.

 The Bible didn't just drop out of the sky, spiral bound, with an NIV sticker on it.
 The Catholic Church chose which books to include in the Bible in the Synod's of Hippo (393 AD) and confirmed it at Carthage (397 AD).
 A timeline of how the Bible came to us is here.
 Here are the words of Professor Peter Flint, the non-Catholic scholar who translated the only English version of the Dead Sea Scrolls which won first prize from the Washington Biblical Archeology association: